matheusmoura123/CV_Project/README.txt

             make
             ../CV_Project

-        #3 - It will run through all the test images at folder Food_leftover_dataset
+        #3 - It will ask which tray to run, write one tray number (1 to 8).
+It will run
-            and will save the resulting boxes and masks at the respective folders at FoodResults;
+            through all the images of the chosen tray at folder /Food_leftover_dataset and will save the resulting boxes and masks at the respective folders at /FoodResults;

-        #4 - All the necessary metrics are calculated in the end and saved inside
+        #4 - After running manually all the trays run once again and chose "100" so the
-        FoodResults as well.
+            program will calculate all the metrics and save then inside / FoodResults